The Brown Surname

 Bettye Boone Brown [identifying information on living individual is withheld]

-Moe attended the Whitworth College in Brookhaven, Mississippi (second all female college in the United States) and graduated in 1948 with a degree in business.
-Meanwhile, Moe had married Paul Wadleigh and began to raise a family.
+In Indianapolis, Moe attended Grade School #60 and then Shortridge High School, where she graduated in 1943.
+After this, she attended the Whitworth College in Brookhaven, Mississippi (all-female college) and graduated in about 1946 with an Associates degree.
+Meanwhile, Moe was engaged to Paul Wadleigh who was away in service in the Navy.
+They were married and began to raise a family.
 Because of his military service and different colleges and teaching positions, the family moved around quite a bit.
 In Indiana, they lived in Indianapolis, Washington and Bloomington.
-They also lived briefly in Long Beach, California.
+They also lived briefly in Long Beach, California and spent a summer in South Carolina.
 During the early years of their marriage, Moe also worked as a secretary to help support the family.
-In 1961, the family moved to Bellingham, Washington and to Pullman, Washington in 1965.
+In 1961, the family moved to Bellingham, Washington and then to Pullman, Washington in 1965.
 In 1971, Moe and Paul were divorced.
-She remarried to John Staley, the father of one of her son's childhood friends.
+She remarried to John Staley.
 John and Moe were involved in a real estate business after this.
 Their slogan was "get Moe for your money with John."
+Moe (Bettye) and John have since lived in Washington, California, Idaho, and Arizona.

 She married first Paul Custer Wadleigh on December 22, 1946 in Indianapolis, Marion Co., Indiana.
 They divorced in February 1971.

-| For information on their children, see his page. |
+For information on their children, see his page.

 She married second John Staley.